 4 Paws WSU runs the service dog fostering program on campus.
 We are born of a partnership between local nonprofit 4 Paws for Ability and Wright State University.
-Students that are unable to handle but would like to lend their support in other ways are more than welcome to join the group.
+Students that are unable to handle but would like to lend their support in other ways are more than welcome to join the group as an open member.

 So far we've had the following puppies on campus: